 On That Day is so entertaining, with such an endearing cast of characters, it would make a great movie or TV show!
 (Attention Christian filmmakers: please take a hint!)
 This story is like the wholesome counterpart of Mean Girls because it’s all about nice girls (and guys).
 But that doesn’t mean these characters are lacking any drama or dilemmas – and Haven in particular has some real doozies!

 That being said, the characters’ experiences are not exaggerated or unrealistic in any way.
 On That Day surely must be based on real events because the circumstances are so detailed and believable.
 Seriously, it’s amazing how true-to-life the story is!
 The whole time I was reading it, I was thinking, “That’s just like me!”
 So if I were to write a novel about my life it would read a lot like this.

 While On That Day is an upbeat, uplifting story for the most part, the plot does take a darker, more serious turn at one point.
-Again, this feels very real because life isn’t simply all fun and frivolity on a daily basis.
+Again, the way in which this is developed feels very real.
+After all, life isn’t just fun and frivolity on a daily basis.
+Sometimes bad things happen, and people can get depressed or overwhelmed.
 The underlying lesson is to always be kind to everyone, because even if you think you know someone, you never know what secret pain or sorrow they may be hiding.